mapbender/mapbender-documentation/en/installation/configuration.rst

 There are differences in the behaviour of app.php and app_dev.php:

-* The cache-mechanism of the development-environment behaves different: Not all files are cached, so that the code-changes are directly visible.
-Therefore is the usage of the app_dev.php always slower that the production-environment.
+* The cache-mechanism of the development-environment behaves differently: Not all files are cached, thus code changes are directly visible.
+Therefore the usage of the app_dev.php is always slower than the production-environment.

   In detail, the development-environment of Mapbender does not cache the CSS, JavaScript and Translation files, among others.

-  The production-environment caches all theses files and puts them into the app/cache folder.
+  The production-environment caches all these files and puts them into the app/cache folder.

-* The development-environment gives out error-messages and stack-traces out to the user-interface.
+* The development-environment gives out error-messages and stack-traces to the user-interface.
 The production-environment logs them into the file app/log/prod.log.

 * The development-environment shows the Symfony Profiler.
-This tool logs things, that are important for developers but should not be visible for common users.
+This tool logs things that are important for developers but are not supposed to be visible for common users.

 The directory app/cache contains the cache-files.
-It contains directories for each environment (prod and dev) but the mechanism of the dev-cache, as described, behaves different.
+It contains directories for each environment (prod and dev).
+But the mechanism of the dev-cache, as described before, behaves differently.

 If changes of the Mapbender interface or the code are made, the cache-directory (app/cache) has to be cleared to see the changes in the